MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 > [!NOTE]
 > Storage Spaces **supports** *local non-removable direct-attached* via BusTypes SATA, SAS, NVME, or attached via HBA (aka RAID controller in pass-through mode).
 > Please consider **limitations** on Cluster Shared Volumes in general, or CSVs used on Storage Spaces or Storage Spaces Direct (S2D).
-Refer chapter functionality.
+Refer to the functionality chapter.

 ### Basic disks